rht-labs/tech-exercise/docs/slides/content/user-story-mapping-and-value-slicing.md

 ### Class Exercise 🛏 ⏰

-_oh no! you slept through your alarm and woke up ... now you must get to a big meeting at work that you cannot miss.
+_Oh no!
+You slept through your alarm and woke up... now you must get to a big meeting at work that you cannot miss.
 What  activities **must** you do to prepare for work and get there on time?
 You cannot join remotely!_

 1. As a team, draw a line on the user story mapping board representing what must be done<!-- {.element: class="fragment"  data-fragment-index="1"} -->